-It is important to highlight that Norwegian laws for gender equality are very mature compared to other countries, assuring rights protection.
-Green Minerals bases its internal policies on the Equality and Anti-Discrimination Act.
+It's noteworthy to emphasize that Norwegian laws regarding gender equality are highly advanced compared to those of other nations, ensuring robust protection of rights.
+Green Minerals aligns its internal policies with the Equality and Anti-Discrimination Act as a cornerstone for promoting fairness and inclusivity.